Sketch of a novel approach to a neural model: Internal Computation

-Neuromodulation has an interesting role in that it codes for cellular identity in a combinatorial fashion \cite{Scheler2004Prog}.
-It can thus serve as labeling, both for neurons and connections (nodes and edges of a graph structure).
-Such labeling is extremely useful because it allows for constrained inferences \cite{Scheler2003d}.
-For instance, a dopamine D2 receptor may adjust GIRK channels and subsequently the spike pattern reflects hyperpolarized membranes at all affected neurons.
-This is a temporary change which requires a dopamine signal, and which labels neurons during computation.
+Neuromodulation has an interesting role in that it codes for neuronal identity in a combinatorial fashion \citep{Scheler2004Prog}.
+Each neuronal type is differentiated by the NM receptors it carries, and neurons may even be unique on an individual level in terms of the localization of the NM receptors.
+NM receptors can thus serve for labeling, both for neurons and connections (nodes and edges of a graph structure).
+The label states what NM receptor, if any, is present (graph 'coloring').
+Such labeling is extremely useful because it allows for constrained inferences \citep{Scheler2003d}.
+For instance, all neurons labeled for dopamine D2 receptors would hyperpolarize (via GIRK channels) at a dopamine signal, while D1 neurons would abolish afterhyperpolarization (AHP) and fire at higher rates.